Some things last the test of time. That includes the rich, 500-year-old Jesuit heritage upon which the College was founded.

 Call (315) 445-5432 or email us at OT@lemoyne.edu

 Le Moyne requires students to apply online through the Occupational Therapist Centralized Application Service (OTCAS).
-Applications are accepted on a rolling basis with early decision date of November 1st and a deadline of February 15th.
+Admission is on a rolling basis through the application deadline of April 30.

 For questions related to the admissions process, please contact the Office of Graduate Admissions, Grewen Hall Room 322, phone (315) 445-5444, fax (315) 445-6092 or email email@example.com.